Find a Boat

 Chartering with a Chef

-Of course, having someone cooking for you is one thing, and the Hostess will do their best with the kitchen area they have at their disposal (bigger in a catamaran than on a yacht), but if you really want to make the most of your time on earth (or want to impress the rest of your crew), then you should consider hiring a professional cook or chef.
-They’ll delight your taste-buds with their outstanding culinary skills, can cater to any menu, will showcase the local cuisine (if you let them).
+Of course, having someone cooking for you is one thing, and the Hostess will do their best with the kitchen area they have at their disposal, but if you really want to make the most of your time on earth, then you could consider hiring a professional cook or chef.
+They’ll delight your taste-buds with their outstanding culinary skills, can cater to any menu, will showcase the local cuisine (if you agree to their menu).